 If you are eligible, you must ensure that you only connect your household in a childcare bubble with one other household.
 This childcare bubble must not change, so you cannot switch between using members of different households for informal childcare.
 If you have relatives from two different households, for example, you can only form a childcare bubble with relatives from one of the households.

-Although childcare bubbles are allowed in England throughout November, it is important to remember that these do not allow for play dates, parties or general social mixing – they are there to ensure that parents can continue their consistent childcare relationship with members of another household such as grandparents.
+Although childcare bubbles are still allowed in England during lockdown, it is important to remember that these do not allow for play dates, parties or general social mixing – they are there to ensure that parents can continue their consistent childcare relationship with members of another household such as grandparents.

 The government also recommends that people form childcare bubbles locally where possible, to reduce any unnecessary travel.